exasol/script-languages-container-ci-setup/user_guide/user_guide.md

 #### Release-Build

-For some repositores there will be one code build stack for to build the release artifacts.
+For some repositories there will be one code build stack to build the release artifacts.
 Each stack contains
 * roles for the CodeBuild, S3 artifact-Bucket and Batchbuild.
 * A S3 Bucket for the artifacts of the build.
 The artifacts usually contain the logs of the `exaslct` runs.
 * A policy for the S3 Bucket.